w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 you will use the same tools (like PDKs) and you get all of the benefits of building a parachain, without the drawback of the cost.

-On the Polkadot mainnet, there can be parachains that act as smart contract platforms.
+On the Polkadot mainnet, there will be parachains that act as smart contract platforms.
 Smart contracts are executable programs that exist on only a single chain and are limited in complexity.
 Because they exist on a single chain, they can have smooth interoperability with other smart contracts on the same chain.
 However, they will always be constrained and limited by the inherent characteristics of their host chain.